The non-Hermitian skin effect: A perspective: Outlook

-\acknowledgments J.T.G. would like to thank Anton Montag; J.T.G. and F.K.K. would like to thank Lars Koekenbier and Hermann Schulz-Baldes; and F.K.K. would like to thank Angelo Carollo, for insightful discussions.
-J.T.G., A.B. and F.K.K. would like to thank Federico Roccati and Lukas R{\o}dland for proofreading this text.
+The authors would like to thank Anton Montag, Lars Koekenbier, Hermann Schulz-Baldes and Angelo Carollo for insightful discussions, and Federico Roccati and Lukas R{\o}dland for proofreading this text.
 J.T.G., A.B. and F.K.K. acknowledge funding from the Max Planck Society Lise Meitner Excellence Program~\mbox{2.0}.
 J.T.G. and F.K.K. also acknowledge support from the European Union’s ERC Starting Grant “NTopQuant” (101116680).
 The views expressed are those of the authors and do not necessarily reflect those of the European Union or the ERC.